-- Electricity generation will more than double by 2050 to meet the demands of increased end-use electrification, requiring high levels of wind and solar deployment.
+- Electricity generation will more than double by 2050 to meet the demands of increased end-use electrification, requiring high wind and solar deployment levels.

 - An average of nearly 100,000 homes each year will install heat pumps or other renewable thermal systems for the next 25–30 years (out of a total of 2.9 million housing units in the Commonwealth as of 2019).